Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

 that, in the limit ${F}^\varphi_{Bp}=0$ is the $\varphi$ component of $\eqref{prezzemolo}$.
-The above equation may be used in place of, say, \eqref{eq:second}.
+The above equation may be used in place of, say,~\eqref{eq:second}.

 Another widely used assumption in glitch modelling is that the normal component rotates rigidly.
-This assumption is beyond the fluid equations \eqref{eulerox}, as it is motivated on some piece of physics that is not implemented in the simple dynamical equations we are using here.
-Hence, when doing this we have to ensure the consistency of the fluid equations: if we simply put $\Omega_p=\Omega_p(t)$ into the above equation, then inconsistencies may arise.
-Assuming rigid motion for the normal component forces us to substitute one of the local equations (say \eqref{piazzolla} for convenience) with an integral one,
+This assumption is beyond the fluid equations \eqref{eulerox}, as it is motivated by physics (normal viscosity, magnetic field and elasticity) that is not implemented in the very incomplete model we are using here.
+If we simply put $\Omega_p=\Omega_p(t)$ into \eqref{eq:first} and \eqref{eq:second}, then we end up with an inconsistent set of equations.
+Assuming rigid motion for the normal component forces us to substitute the local equation \eqref{piazzolla} with an integral one,

-It is only at this point that we can really restrict the motion of the charged component to be perfectly rigid: assuming $\Omega_p=\Omega_p(t)$ in the above equations allows us to bring it outside the integral sign to obtain
+It is only at this point that we can really restrict the motion of the p-component to be rigid: assuming $\Omega_p=\Omega_p(t)$ allows us to bring it outside the integral to obtain